 As anybody who lives in River City already knows, grackles are a part of the landscape here.
-They are numerous, gregarious, demonstrative, loud, and everywhere.
+They are numerous, gregarious, loud, and everywhere.
 They camp in large numbers in seemingly odd locations: next to busy parking lots, around high-traffic intersections, on campus commons.
 Wherever you find humans, you also find these close relatives of the common crow.
-Mature male grackles are mid-sized birds, a handsome glossy, iridescent blue-black from head to toe.
+Mature male grackles are mid-sized birds, a handsome glossy, iridescent blue-black from head to tail.
 Females are a tad smaller, and as is usually the case, drably adorned by comparison, with matte brown bodies and slightly darker wings.
 Like other members of family corvidae, grackles are pretty sharp cookies, known for their high intelligence and adaptability.
 If captured early, they may even be taught to mimic human speech.
 And being so uncommonly well-equipped, they flourish over an exceptionally large and ever-expanding range, now covering most of North America.

 It isn’t at all unusual to see individual grackles, always males, squaring off on occasion over the standard points of contention: food, territory, mating rights.
 But these conflicts, such as they are, are mostly just for show.
 And a fine show it is, avian high drama, a spectacle of sound and fury with much squawking and screeching and leaping and forceful flapping of wings, but little bite.
 After a suitable period of skirmishing, following some protocol only the grackles understand, one emerges as the winner.
 And the dispute having settled, the combatants go their separate ways, the victor’s status slightly elevated, the loser’s slightly diminished, but neither any worse for the wear.
 This is the way these things are supposed to work.
 But somehow this time the fail-safes had failed.
 And what I was seeing was something that is not supposed to happen.